COVID-19 Vaccines and COVID Variants

 - Gamma (P.1) – This variant, which has spread widely in Brazil and has been detected throughout the Americas, was first detected in January 2021.
 It contains more mutations than the Alpha strain that may affect its ability to be blocked by therapeutic antibodies or a vaccine.

 - Beta (B.1.351) – This variant, which was first detected in October 2020, shares some mutations with the Brazil variant and is a similar threat in that the mutations affect its ability to be blocked by therapeutic antibodies or a vaccine.

 - Delta (B.1.617.2) – Initially identified in India in late 2020, this variant is the most highly transmissible of the variants identified so far and may cause more severe illness than other variants.
 As of August 2021, Delta is the dominant variant being transmitted in the United States.

 Do the Vaccines Work Against the New Strains?

-The vaccines are still highly effective.
+The COVID vaccines are highly effective.